Skip to Main Content

 Amount of the work used

 Judges consider how much of a work was used and whether the portion used was the heart of the work—the juicy part everyone wants to read, hear, or watch.
 They evaluate these in light of the purpose of the use: are the amount and substance of the portion used necessary for the purpose?
-For example, it is fair for Google Books to scan entire books to allow them to be searched for word matches (which is a transformative use under factor one).
+For example, it is fair for Google to scan entire books so the texts can be searched for word matches (which is a transformative use under factor one).
 However, it was not fair for a newspaper to print the most anticipated part of a biography without permission, even though that portion was very small (approximately 300 words).

 Effect on the market for or value of the work used